GoogleCloudPlatform/cloud-foundation-fabric/infrastructure/shared-vpc/README.md

 ## Destroying

-TODO(ludoo): mention the need to remove the KMS key resource from state
-            `tf state rm module.host-kms.google_kms_crypto_key.key_ephemeral[0]` TOFO(ludoo): mention the `Cannot disable project as a shared VPC host because it has active service projects` error due to deactivation lag and the need to destroy a few times
+There's a minor glitch that can surface running `terraform destroy`, with a simple workaround.
+The glitch is due to a delay between the API reporting service project removal from the Shared VPC as successful (`google_compute_shared_vpc_service_project` resources destroyed), and the Shared VPC resource being aligned with that event.
+This results in an error that prevents disabling the Shared VPC feature: `Error disabling Shared VPC Host [...]
+Cannot disable project as a shared VPC host because it has active service projects.`.
+The workaround is to run `terraform destroy` again after a few seconds, giving the Shared VPC resource time to be in sync with service project removal.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs